-Like most French, they’re very engaged in local political doings, and, like many French, they’re increasingly unhappy with not only political, but also economic and social developments in their home town, as they perceive them.
+Like most French, they’re very engaged in local politics, and, like many French, they’re increasingly unhappy with not only the political but also the economic and social developments in their hometown, as they perceive them.

 “Today if you allow your 8- or 10-year-old child to travel around the city on the Metro on his own, he likely will be picked up by the police.
 They’ll show up at your door with him to ask what is the matter with you.
 How could you be so foolish and careless as to allow your child to wander alone on the streets of Paris?
-Everyone would agree that would be unsafe.

 “There are signs of unrest everywhere—graffiti on the walls, cars being burned, constant protests…”

-“For us, Paris is the parks and the gardens, the chateaux and the museums, the architecture and the art, the food and the wine.
-No city in the world compares in those regards, and these are the things we appreciate.”
+“For us, Paris is its parks and gardens, chateaux and museums, architecture and art, food and wine.
+No city in the world compares in those regards, and those are the things we appreciate.”

-“Well, yes, of course, Paris is those things, as well.
-But it is a miserable place to try to be in business.
+“Well, yes, of course, Paris is those things, as well,” Vincent conceded.
+“But it is a miserable place to try to be in business.
 The entrepreneur does not stand a chance in this city.”

 “That’s why Lief and I moved from Paris when we did… because we wanted to start our new business.
-We’d had enough experience by that time trying to run a different business in France to know that there were far better choices for the would-be entrepreneur.”
+We’d had enough business experience in France by that time to know that there are better choices for the would-be entrepreneur.”

-That’s why, for us, four years ago, when we looked at the world map considering options for where to base our next venture, Panama stood out.
+That’s why, for us, 14 years ago, when we looked at the world map considering options for where to base our next venture, Panama stood out.

-In the years since we made the move from Paris to Panama City, though, many have questioned that decision.
+In the years since we made the move from Paris to Panama City, many have questioned that decision.

 Vincent is the first to wonder in the reverse… to question why we ever wanted to live in the City of Light in the first place.